BenShearer/TYL-TechTest/README.md

 ![TylTechTest-Enhancements drawio](https://user-images.githubusercontent.com/414287/176009609-244bcc43-8628-40f4-966d-cf6dbe8665f2.png)

 This would have the issue of adding a little latency to the price update, but it would guarantee the integrity of the data as the system would receive and 'store' the TradeRecord in a decoupled system.

+To achieve this the implementation of the ITradeRecordService could be altered to push the new trade records to a queue, and then processed by either the application itself, or preferably a serverless function (AWS Lambda or Azure Funtion).
+The cache could be updated via a message queue trigger, or by a SQL Trigger is SQL server was the data store of choice, though a cloud native data store could provide better and faster triggering.

+The cache would be handled perfectly by one of Redis, Dynamo or Elastic.